bbc/rmp-translate/README.md

 The comment should contain the full english translation and is needed as guidance for translators in other languages.

-Entries in the template file should be in alphabetical order.
+Entries in the template file **should be in alphabetical order**.
+This is so that we can reduce the potential for merge noise, allowing us to focus on specific changes rather than automatic re-ordering.
 You must either add your entries in the correct order, or add them all at the bottom, then run `script/alphabetiseAllTranslations.sh` to move them into the correct ordering.

 After saving the template file, run `scripts/updateTranslationsFromTemplate.sh`